 The inhabitants of North Macedonia are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of North Macedonia are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By July 5th, 2020, 7046 infected persons and 341 deaths have been reported in the country.
-The first confirmed infections were reported on February 26th, 2020, which is the date of the official notification.
+By October 26th, 2020, 26954 infected persons and 919 deaths have been reported in the country.
+The first confirmed infections were reported on February 27th, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
 The country reached its peak so far on October 22nd with 640 new infected persons.

 The first graph shows the number of reported infections per calendar week.
 The second graph below the number of deaths.

 Mortality rate of infected personsFrom the previously infected and deceased people, in North Macedonia results in a mortality rate of 3.0%.
 However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
 In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 134,134 infected up to 14 days ago.
 This gives in North Macedonia a new mortality rate of 3.0%.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page.

 |HIV / Aids||0.00%||0.04%|